MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/data-tables-readme-pre.md

 - Node.js version 8.x.x or higher
 - Latest versions of Safari, Chrome, Edge and Firefox

-You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Storage Account](https://docs.microsoft.com/en-us/azure/storage/tables/table-storage-quickstart-portal)  or an [Azure CosmosDB database](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal) to use this package.
+You must have an [Azure subscription](https://azure.microsoft.com/free/) and a [Storage Account](https://docs.microsoft.com/azure/storage/tables/table-storage-quickstart-portal)  or an [Azure CosmosDB database](https://docs.microsoft.com/azure/cosmos-db/create-cosmosdb-resources-portal) to use this package.

 ### Install the `@azure/data-tables` package

-The preferred way to install the Azure Tables client library for JavaScript - Version 1.0.0-beta.1 is to use the npm package manager.
+The preferred way to install the Azure Tables client library for JavaScript is to use the npm package manager.
 Type the following into a terminal window:

 ```bash
 npm install @azure/data-tables